Birds of Kauai Feature image

 Red-Tailed Tropicbird

-The red-tailed tropicbird is a member of white birds in Kauai Hawaii community and is native to the tropical parts of India, Pakistan, the Pacific Ocean, and the Hawaiian Islands.
-It is graceful in action, with white plumage and a feathered tail; it also has a black mask and a red bill.
+The red-tailed tropicbird is a member of white birds in Kauai Hawaii community and is a native to the tropical parts of India, Pakistan, the Pacific Ocean, and the Hawaiian Islands.
+It is graceful in action, with white plumage and a feathered tail.
+It also has a black mask and along with red bill.

-Their nests are generally located low, as they land in the air and have a low capacity to walk on the ground.
-Typically, females lay eggs from June to November and feed their young chicks in their nests until January.
-The chicks are born blind and fed until they reach the age of their flight, which is about 67 to 91 days.
+Their nests are generally located on low ground under vegetation or in cliff crevices.
+Females lay eggs from February to June and the young chick is fed in their nest.
+The chick born blind and so it is fed until they reach the age of their flight, which is about 67 to 91 days.

 Taxonomy of Red-Tailed Tropicbird